 Chiara Voltarel, Treviso frescoed over the centuries: colours, decorative types, historic and artistic subjects;

 Rossella Riscica, Frescoed facades between deterioration and conservation.
 History and modernity;

 Massimo Rossi, Historic geography of Treviso’s urbs picta.
 From the city guides to the map of the painted buildings;

 Treviso, contemporary images of a painted city, photographs by Arcangelo Piai and Corrado Piccoli;

 Chiara Voltarel, An open-air art gallery: works and artists;

 Chiara Voltarel, From the first decorations with friezes to the modular motifs of the “fabrics”;

 Rossella Riscica, Plaster, fresco and wall decorations: some notes on the techniques;

 Treviso urbs picta: from the project to the publication of a study, by Patrizia Boschiero.

-General bibliography, List of the 475 extant frescoed buildings, List of the 139 no longer existing frescoed buildings, List of tables, References to the illustrations, Index of names and places.
+General bibliography, List of the 475 extant frescoed buildings, List of the 139 no longer existing frescoed buildings, List of plates, References to the illustrations, Index of names and places.